marcotoronto/rdm-test/content/03_create_readme.md

 Now, let's practice what we just learned.

-Please <a download href="exercise_files/UBC_README.txt" target="_blank"> download this README example </a>.
-This file was designed to capture academic research projects and uses the project we looked at earlier for the contents.
+Please <a download href="exercise_files/README_template.md" target="_blank"> download this README example </a>.
+This template was designed to capture academic research projects and uses the project we looked at earlier for the contents.
 There are other templates available for other types of projects (software, data science, etc.).

 What are some things that you have noticed that may be specific to academic reserach?
 What are some things you would include if this was a software project?